jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/missing-the-boat.png)

 _Here's when SpaceX landed its first and second rockets.
 At the exact same time, Bernie Sanders was ranting about regulation battles with Wall Street.
 I happened to be following him, so I don't mean to pick on him.
 He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
-The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the amazing new tools digital protagonists are giving us today.
+The middle-class needs to stop putting their faith in old philosophies and become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._

 ## Techvolution is a Fight as Natural as Evolution

 Fighting to upgrade our ruling philosophy is a classic human story.
 It happens every time we start a new age.
 It happened when Galileo fought a religious establishment with a telescope, George Washington fought a political establishment with a musket, Steve Jobs fought an economic establishment with an iPod.

 We are embracing this history.
 But note that this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is this a book about the history of digital inventions; _The Innovators_ does that better than I could dream of doing.
-And if you want brilliant critiques and commentaries of our society, _The Incerto_ and _The Great Degeneration_ are waiting for you.

 This book is about pushing us into the Internet Age with a new philosophy that encourages our evolution.
 Nature thus inspires Techvolution.
 Notice that gatekeepers don't exist in our world's ecosystems.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Lifeforms adapt to their own problems.
-Nature has no non-playing characters, middlemen, or gatekeepers, just problem solvers.
+Nature doesn't have any non-playing characters, middlemen, or gatekeepers, just problem solvers.
 And only the best problem solvers live on.

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We'll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt by upgrading our tools to the latest problem.
 Hold a spear, then a gun, an abacus, then a calculator, an airplane joystick than a space ship joystick, and you're a different and more powerful cyborg each time.

 Nonetheless, our problem solving is held back when the power of bygone age antagonizes civilization's upgrades.
 This is the equivalent of Blockbuster getting to write rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix.

 Antagonism is the opposite of evolution.

-This classic battle between old and new, good and evil, fills our stories from Greek Mythology to Shakespeare.
+The battle between old and new, good and evil, fills our stories from Greek Mythology to Shakespeare.
 Today the most famous story is Star Wars, so I use it most often in this book.
 Star Wars is about a galaxy with an all-powerful energy field called the Force.
 Luke Skywalker's Jedi warriors' harness "the light side" to help others.
 Darth Vader's evil Sith lords' harness "the dark side" to help themselves and hurt all who oppose them.

 In our world, we call our protagonists "trailblazers."
 But we don't have a political name for the antagonists.
 Gatekeepers are often corrupt, but these people are sometimes just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human development for the sake of their self-interest.